DIY Nursing Cover: Make a Practical Breastfeeding Cover

 7. Measuring tape or ruler: This will be useful for taking accurate measurements and ensuring your nursing cover is the desired size.

-8. Optional: Add features such as pockets or a reinforced neckline for easier breastfeeding access.
+8. Optional: Add pockets or a reinforced neckline for easier breastfeeding access.

 Remember to wash and iron your fabric before starting to ensure cleanliness and a smooth finish for your nursing cover.